Last Updated on April 11, 2025 by Admin

 What is Food Processing and Preservation

 Food preservation, on the other hand, is the art of preventing or slowing down food spoilage, decay, or microbial growth to extend its shelf life.
-It aims to retain the quality and nutritional value of food items over time, ensuring their availability during periods of scarcity or adverse climatic conditions.
+The importance of food preservation lies in maintaining food quality, nutritional value, and availability during periods of scarcity or adverse climatic conditions, reducing waste, and ensuring food security.

 Types of Food Preservation